 A Fight for Private Property Rights

 Property owners in Florida have faced many challenges with unauthorized individuals occupying residential properties and refusing to leave.
-This problem, known as squatting, creates financial and legal issues for the owner.
-This is not addressed in landlord-tenant laws.
-Squatting often leads to lost rental income, property damage, and legal issues.
-The eviction process is often slow and frustrating.
+This problem, known as squatting, creates financial and legal issues for the owner of the real property.

 What is a Squatter?

-A squatter is someone who lives in an abandoned or uninhabited property without the owner's permission.
+A squatter is someone who lives in an abandoned or vacant property without the owner's permission.
 Squatting is illegal because the squatter has no right to the property.
-However, in some cases, squatters may claim ownership of a property through a rule called adverse possession.

-This means that if someone lives openly in a property for a period of time or certain number of years and pays property taxes, they might gain ownership depending on the amount of time.
-If the squatter had permission at some point, different rules apply.
+This means that if someone lives openly in a property for a certain number of years and pays property taxes, they might gain ownership.

 These laws vary by state, but the idea of adverse possession goes back centuries to English law.
-The term color of title means the squatter has no legal ownership.

 Do They Have Rights?